AmeerMoukadam/Javascriptweirdparts/README.md

 # Javascriptweirdparts
-A repo dedicated to understanding the weird parts of Javascript and getting better.
+A repository dedicated to understanding the weird parts of Javascript using code examples.